© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/notice-143-a-guide-for-international-post-users/notice-143-a-guide-for-international-post-users

 1.1 What this notice is about

-The arrangements set out in this notice however do not apply when a full declaration on a single administrative document (SAD) (form C88) is required.
+The arrangements set out in this notice do not apply when a full declaration on a single administrative document (SAD) (form C88) is required.
 That is for:

-If no declaration is made, or the information is inaccurate, the package may be delayed while the Border Force make further enquiries, or in some cases the package and its contents may be returned to the sender or seized by the Border Force.
+If no declaration is made, or the information is inaccurate, the package may be delayed while Border Force make further enquiries, or in some cases the package and its contents may be returned to the sender or seized by Border Force.